Scope 3 Dashboard

 These iterative sessions helped refine both the usability and data reliability, ensuring a stable and visually cohesive final version.

-Coming in with limited coding experience, I learned to debug, model, and visualize data — transforming complex emission metrics into clear, human-readable dashboards.
+• I've come with limited coding experience, I learned to debug, model, and visualize data while turning complex emission metrics into clear, human-readable dashboards

-Coming in with limited coding experience, I learned to debug, model, and visualize data — transforming complex emission metrics into clear, human-readable dashboards.
+• I've come with limited coding experience, I learned to debug, model, and visualize data while turning complex emission metrics into clear, human-readable dashboards